-ANSWER: Depending on how the committee is structured by your governing documents, an architectural committee either (i) makes recommendations to the board or (ii) has direct authority to approve or disapprove applications.
+Depending on how an architectural committee (ARC) is structured in an association's governing documents, it either (i) makes recommendations to the board or (ii) has direct authority to approve or disapprove applications.
 In either case, the board has final say in architectural matters.

 Board Options.
-In the first instance, the architectural control committee (ARC) makes recommendations to the board, which directors can accept or reject.
+In the first instance, the ARC makes recommendations to the board, which directors can accept or reject.
 The board makes the final decision.
 If the governing documents give the architectural committee independent decisionmaking authority, the board still retains control via four avenues.

 1. Reconsideration.
 The first is when the ARC disapproves an application, the applicant can appeal to the board for a reversal of the committee's decision.
 By statute, the board is given authority to reconsider and reverse ARC disapprovals.